matty-plumski/SNAP_decisions/content/event/Beginner-comp-chem/index.md

 Register at the link:  https://vuw.libcal.com/event/5511158

-Not required, but it would be useful if you can e-mail patricia.hunt@vuw.ac.nz giving your name area of research and an example molecule of the type you are interested in; a chemdraw structure, atomic xyz coordinates, or cif crystal structure.
+Not required, but it would be useful if you can e-mail <a href="mailto:patricia.hunt@vuw.ac.nz">patricia.hunt@vuw.ac.nz</a> giving your name area of research and an example molecule of the type you are interested in; a chemdraw structure, atomic xyz coordinates, or cif crystal structure.

 When: Tuesday 6 Dec 2022